-- Security breaches and other disruptions could compromise our information and expose us to liability, which could cause our business and reputation to suffer. - If future clinical studies or other articles are published, or physician associations or other organizations announce positions that are unfavorable to our products, our sales efforts and revenues may be negatively affected. - If we expand in foreign markets, we will be affected by new business risks that may adversely impact our financial condition or results of operations. - We are subject to extensive regulation by the FDA and other federal and state regulators which could restrict the sales and marketing of Quell, DPNCheck and ADVANCE, as well as other products for which we may seek FDA clearance or approval, and could cause us to incur significant costs - If we or our manufacturers fail to comply with the FDA's quality system regulation, the manufacturing and distribution of our products could be interrupted, and our product sales and operating results could suffer. - We are subject to Federal Trade Commission regulatory oversight.
-Exercise of this regulatory oversight could lead to an outcome which would constrain our marketing of Quell, cause us to incur significant costs and penalties, and adversely affect our financial results. - Our products may be subject to recalls, even after receiving FDA clearance or approval, which would harm our reputation, business and financial results - We are subject to federal and state laws prohibiting "kickbacks" and false or fraudulent claims, which, if violated, could subject us to substantial penalties.
-Additionally, any challenge to or investigation into our practices under these laws could cause adverse publicity and be costly to respond to, and thus could harm our business. - If we are found to have violated laws protecting the confidentiality of patient health information, we could be subject to civil or criminal penalties, which could increase our liabilities, damage our reputation and harm our business. - The use of our products could result in product liability claims that could be expensive, damage our reputation and harm our business. - Our products are complex in design, and defects may not be discovered prior to shipment to customers, which could result in warranty obligations or product liability or other claims, reducing our revenues and increasing our costs and liabilities. - The patent rights we rely upon to protect the intellectual property underlying our products may not be adequate, which could enable third parties to use our technology and would harm our ability to compete in the market. - Other rights and measures we have taken to protect our intellectual property may not be adequate, which would harm our ability to compete in the market. - We may need to initiate lawsuits to protect or enforce our patents and other intellectual property rights, which could be expensive and, if we lose, could cause us to lose some of our intellectual property rights, which would harm our ability to compete in the market. - Claims that our products infringe on the proprietary rights of others could adversely affect our ability to sell our products and increase our costs. - We identified a material weakness in our internal control over financial reporting.
-If our remediation measures are ineffective, or if we experience additional material weaknesses in the future or otherwise fail to maintain an effective system of internal controls in the future, we may not be able to report our financial condition or results of operations accurately or in a timely manner and we may be unable to maintain compliance with applicable stock exchange listing requirements, which may adversely affect investor confidence in us and, as a result, materially and adversely affect our business and the value of our common stock. - Future sales of securities may cause our stock price to decline as a result of the dilution which will occur to existing stockholders. - The trading price of our common stock has been volatile and is likely to be volatile in the future. - We have, in the past, failed to satisfy certain continued listing requirements on Nasdaq and could fail to satisfy those requirements again in the future which could affect the market price of our common stock and liquidity and reduce our ability to raise capital. - Anti-takeover provisions in our organizational documents and Delaware law, and the shareholder rights plan that we adopted in 2007 and updated in 2021, may discourage or prevent a change of control, even if an acquisition would be beneficial to our stockholders, which could affect our stock price adversely and prevent attempts by our stockholders to replace or remove our current management. - We do not intend to pay cash dividends.
+- Cybersecurity incidents, security breaches and other disruptions could compromise our information, hinder our ability to perform essential activities and expose us to financial claims and liabilities, which could cause our business and reputation to suffer. - If future clinical studies or other articles are published, or physician associations or other organizations announce positions that are unfavorable to our products, our sales efforts and revenues may be negatively affected. - If we expand in foreign markets, we will be affected by new business risks that may adversely impact our financial condition or results of operations. - We are subject to extensive regulation by the FDA and other federal and state regulators which could restrict the sales and marketing of Quell, DPNCheck and ADVANCE, as well as other products for which we may seek FDA clearance or approval, and could cause us to incur significant costs. - If we or our manufacturers fail to comply with the FDA's quality system regulation, the manufacturing and distribution of our products could be interrupted, and our product sales and operating results could suffer. - We are subject to Federal Trade Commission regulatory oversight.
+Exercise of this regulatory oversight could lead to an outcome which would constrain our marketing of Quell, cause us to incur significant costs and penalties, and adversely affect our financial results. - Our products may be subject to recalls, even after receiving FDA clearance or approval, which would harm our reputation, business and financial results. - We are subject to federal and state laws prohibiting "kickbacks" and false or fraudulent claims, which, if violated, could subject us to substantial penalties.
+Additionally, any challenge to or investigation into our practices under these laws could cause adverse publicity and be costly to respond to, and thus could harm our business. - If we are found to have violated laws protecting the confidentiality of patient health information, we could be subject to civil or criminal penalties, which could increase our liabilities, damage our reputation and harm our business. - The use of our products could result in product liability claims that could be expensive, damage our reputation and harm our business. - Our products are complex in design, and defects may not be discovered prior to shipment to customers, which could result in warranty obligations or product liability or other claims, reducing our revenues and increasing our costs and liabilities. - The patent rights we rely upon to protect the intellectual property underlying our products may not be adequate, which could enable third parties to use our technology and would harm our ability to compete in the market. - Other rights and measures we have taken to protect our intellectual property may not be adequate, which would harm our ability to compete in the market. - Claims that our products infringe on the proprietary rights of others could adversely affect our ability to sell our products and increase our costs. - Future sales of securities may cause our stock price to decline as a result of the dilution which will occur to existing stockholders. - The trading price of our common stock has been volatile and is likely to be volatile in the future. - We have, in the past, failed to satisfy certain continued listing requirements on The Nasdaq Stock Market LLC (Nasdaq) and could fail to satisfy those requirements again in the future which could affect the market price of our common stock and liquidity and reduce our ability to raise capital.